vouch-opensource/zephyr-nfc08a1/README.md

 ### Hardware

-Reconfigure the X-NUCLEO-NFC08A1 for I2C by
+Reconfigure the X-NUCLEO-NFC08A1 for I2C by doing the following:

-0. Soldering pin headers onto the SCL and SDA connections (ST2 and ST4) and add jumpers.
+0. Solder pin headers onto the SCL and SDA connections (ST2 and ST4) and add jumpers.
 0. Cut traces related to SCLK and MISO (ST5 and ST6 dogbones), and optionally add pinheaders so they can be-rejumpered for SPI mode.
-0. Soldering 1k65 pullup resistors R116 and R117
+0. Solder 1.65 kΩ pullup resistors R116 and R117.
 0. Move resistor R205 to R204 so that I2C_ENAB is pulled low.